Monitoring Windows Services

 Start

-Enable Windows Service, using the 'Enable' action
+Enable Windows Service using the 'Enable' action.

-Here's an example of the 'Enable' prompt
+Example of the 'Enable' prompt.

 Stop

-Stop Windows Service, using the 'Stop' action.
+Stop Windows Service using the 'Stop' action.

-Here's an example of the 'Stop' prompt.
+Example of the 'Stop' prompt.

 Restart

-Stop and start the Windows Service, using the 'Restart' action.
+Stop and start the Windows Service using the 'Restart' action.

-Here's an example of the 'Restart' prompt.
+Example of the 'Restart' prompt.

 Details

-Open details modal, using the 'Details' action.
+Open details modal using the 'Details' action.

 Next, click the option to present the modal.

-Here's an example of the 'Details' modal.
+Example of the 'Details' modal.

 In the Dependencies tab, you can also see what other services this Windows Service depends on: